'It's like taking that CD we're listening to now out of this car and playing it in my car instead'.

 I had the misfortune to see and hear Raúl speaking in public, a phenomenon that was almost rare when Fidel was still around.
 Whereas the latter had a knack for oratory on his side Raúl is the opposite.
 Please, note the use of the past tense in the verb 'to have' in the previous sentence.
 More on that later.

 Like it or not (and the naysayers will be reminding me in no time to give Fidel a wide berth) Cuba's ex-president had the confidence and flair to speak to a congregation for hours on end.
 Even if a large majority in the crowd would just as soon be somewhere else.
 Fidel, in his first thirty years at the helm of the Cuban government (1959-1989) displayed the same qualities the ancient Greeks and Romans showed when addressing an audience.
 His skill as an orator was one of the most important factors in securing support from the Cuban people.
-This was also helped at the same time by a very effective secret service (G2) and loads of coercion by trade unions, women's, children's, young people's and other organisations.
+This was also helped at the same time by a very effective secret service (G2) and coercion by trade unions, women, children and young people's mass organisations.

 Fidel's earlier speeches reminded people, both abroad and in Cuba, of ancient Athens and Rome where orators enjoyed a great deal of popularity.
 His stand against the US government in the 60s brought to mind Demosthenes' Philippics against Philip II of Macedon.
 His use of the technique known as 'tricolon', where a speaker uses three elements to emphasise an idea, saw him declaring in 1961 that the Cuban Revolution was 'of the poor, for the poor and by the poor'.
 That the poor are poorer now remains a moot point, but at the time, 16th April, 1961, they sounded fresh and vibrant, especially in the aftermath of an aerial attack on Cuban soil the day before.